orcasound/orcanode-monitor/docs/Design.md

 **ORCASOUND_MIN_INTELLIGIBLE_SIGNAL_PERCENT**: The minimum percentage of max amplitude across all frequencies of amplitude outside the 50-60 Hz range needed to determine that an audio stream is intelligible.
 Default: 30

-**ORCASOUND_MIN_INTELLIGIBLE_STREAM_DEVIATION**: The minimum standard deviation needed to determine that an audio stream is intelligible.
-Default: 175

 ## Web page front end

 The web service exposes a web page that displays, for each node, the current state of the nodes, and a list of